paulilioaica/Neural-Style-Transfer/README.md

-## Python PyTorch Style Transfer implementation
+## Style Transfer
+### This is a PyTorch implementation of Style Transfer, using a pretrained VGG network

 ### ***Input in the network***